DanielEtaat/danieletaat.github.io/_posts/2025-07-07-on_mle_and_expo_families.md

 }
 $$

-Why isn't this is a rigourous proof?
+Why isn't this is a rigorous proof?
 The answer is that there are several hidden assumptions we have used including:

 * Any critical point of $$\ell_n(\eta)$$ is a global maximizer.
 * $$A(\eta)$$ is twice differentiable.